Seattle Insight Meditation

 Please click the links below to learn more about how we are expanding our efforts to engage compassionately and wisely with our communities and how you can get involved.
 We welcome your ideas and suggestions.
 Please email our Engaged Buddhism lead to discuss and explore ideas.
 We look forward to hearing from you.

-The Climate Action Group at SIMS was started in May of 2018 by a few sangha members concerned about the climate crisis.
+The Climate Action Group at Seattle Insight was started in May of 2018 by a few sangha members concerned about the climate crisis.
 We were interested in working within our sangha and from the ground of our Dhamma practice to learn, understand, connect, and, with wise intention and view, take appropriate actions.

-We meet monthly, have sponsored several programs at SIMS, and facilitated Tim Geil, one of our guiding teachers, in giving annual climate crisis-related Dhamma talks each April, the month during which Earth Day is celebrated.
+We meet monthly, have sponsored several programs at Seattle Insight, and facilitated Tim Geil, one of our guiding teachers, in giving annual climate crisis-related Dhamma talks each April, the month during which Earth Day is celebrated.
 We have an online bulletin board with our mission, goals, and meeting notes, as well as a variety of resources to deepen understanding of climate change issues and how to take meaningful action.

 Undoing Racism webpage